Introduction

 • Displays all objects inside of the view frustum which is a 3D object connecting the near and far planes

-• Must be normalized so conversion to window coordinates is easy
+• Must be normalized (to a cube) so conversion to window coordinates is easy

 • Final transformation matrix: ${v_{clip} = M_{proj} \cdot M_{view} \cdot M_{model} \cdot v}$